ruaavell/ThermixAI/README.md

 # 🚀 Vision

-ThermixAI aims to become your personal hardware engineer.
+ThermixAI is designed to become your personal hardware engineer.

 Instead of simply displaying numbers, it answers questions like: